 When it comes to having surgery to treat your back or spine condition, quality care counts.
 At the PinnacleHealth Spine Institute, our commitment to quality is evident in our outcomes—our patients experience some of the lowest infection rates in the nation.

 Advanced Surgical Care

-Our board-certified, fellowship-trained neurosurgeons, spine surgeons and orthopedic surgeons are among the most experienced in the region, performing more than 1,600 back and spine procedures each year using the most advanced minimally invasive and robotic techniques.
+Our board-certified, fellowship-trained neurosurgeons, spine surgeons and orthopedic surgeons are among the most experienced in the region, performing more than 1,600 back and spine procedures each year using the most advanced minimally invasive techniques.
 There are significant benefits to these state-of-the-art procedures, including:

 - Less blood loss